 In monkey studies, where we can directly monitor brain activity by inserting electrodes into the area we want to study, we've found that pupils dilate in response to norepinephrine activity in the brain.
 Norepinephrine is one of the primary neurotransmitters responsible for arousal and alertness.
 There are two ways norepinephrine can be released, in a steady stream or in fluctuating pulses.
 When it's released in a steady stream, the pupils remain consistently large, but when it comes in pulses the pupils are small, but grow with each pulse of norepinephrine.

 So what do steady stream and pulsatile release indicate in terms of brain function?
 A steady stream of norepinephrine primes the brain to explore and act on impulse.
 If norepinephrine comes in pulses, it facilitates focusing on a task and keeping the brain alert for an extended period of time.
 When given an easy task with a high reward, our pupils shrink and then pulse in size, indicating we've shifted to work mode.
 However, if a task is difficult and the reward is low, our pupils get consistently larger and we begin to explore new options.

-Remarkable how much of our brain's functions we can see by observing our eyes.
-Did you get that--are you likely to remember this?
-Let me just look into your eyes.
+It's remarkable how much of our brain's functions we can see by observing our eyes.
+But are you likely to remember this post?
 If your pupils just got larger, chances are that you will.